 The Student Volunteer Services, or SVS, at Presbyterian College allows students to fulfill PC’s motto, “Dum Vivimus Servimus” meaning While We Live, We Serve.
 In the mid 1960s, Dr. Jack Renard Presseau, author of While We Live, We Serve: the Student Volunteer Service Movement of Presbyterian College and creator of PC’s Christian-Education Program, founded SVS here at PC and points out that PC’s motto “is a succinct version of founder William Plumer Jacob’s motto to do ‘great things…for God.’
 Student Volunteer Service is the incarnation of both mottos.”
 The SVS program offers PC students, faculty, and staff numerous opportunities to fully embody these mottos by getting involved in serving the community on and off campus.

 In addition to supporting local programs, SVS raises awareness and support for nation-wide organizations.
-These one-time events supported by SVS include: Special Olympics, Up ‘Till Dawn, March of Dimes, Relay for Life, Delete Blood Cancer, Operation Christmas Child, Happy Wheels (Toy Drive), and MLK Service Day.
+These one-time events supported by SVS include: Special Olympics, Up ‘Till Dawn, Relay for Life, Delete Blood Cancer, and MLK Service Day.
 While the majority of these events only occur once or twice a year, students work extremely hard to coordinate these events year-round.
 According to Rachel Parson-Wells, Director of Religious Life and Service, “The level of passion that PC students have for service and the support from faculty is incredible.
 It really contributes to

 the culture of our small-knit community.
 The support system at PC is truly special—a bond that you won’t be able to find anywhere else.”